flavorjones/release_marker/README.md

 which creates the following rake tasks:

-* tracker:changelog # generate a changelog of accepted stories since your last deploy
+* release_marker:changelog # generate a changelog of accepted stories since your last deploy
-* tracker:release # create a release marker in Pivotal Tracker, and generate a changelog
+* release_marker:release # create a release marker in Pivotal Tracker, and generate a changelog

 ### With Your Deployment Script